Born of Fire and Ice|

 Do you think Charlie knew? . . .

-Fifty million years before Charlie Russell painted scenes of central Montana, a volcano dominated the landscape west of Great Falls - The Highwood Mountains are the eroded remains of this ancient volcano.
+Fifty million years before Charlie Russell painted scenes of central Montana, a volcano dominated the landscape east of Great Falls - The Highwood Mountains are the eroded remains of this ancient volcano.
 In fact many of the buttes and mountains that form the backdrop in Russell's paintings were formed by ancient volcanic activity.
 Case in point - In his painting "When the Land Belonged to God", three landforms associated with ancient volcanism appear on the horizon to the right of the bison - Square Butte, Round Butte, and the Highwoods.
 The chamber that provided the magma for these features is also responsible for the dark cliff shown in the photos on this page.
 Pressure from magma beneath volcanoes can cause surrounding bedrock to crack, and then magma moves into the cracks or between layers of sedimentary rock, hardening beneath the surface.
 If a magma-filled fissure cuts across layers of sedimentary rock, the formation is called a dike.
 If magma forces its way between layers of rock, it is called a sill.
 If enough moves in to cause layers above to dome up, the formation is referred to as a laccolith (diagram).
 Square Butte and Round Butte are both laccoliths, and so is the cliff shown above.
 Stay tuned for more about this famous cut bank later. (geology map of the area).

 Does anyone feel a chill?